lexicHQ/docs/deploy.md

 # Deploy Your Bot

 After you have saved your files, type  in the following command \(make sure your terminal/command line session is still in the project folder\): While you are in the project folder.
-Since recime-cli looks package.json to prepare your bot.
+Since recime-cli looks for package.json to prepare your bot.

 ```
 recime-cli deploy